Philosophy / Body

 Biography

-Portuguese-American neuroscientist whose work on patients with brain injuries demonstrated what phenomenologists had argued philosophically: that emotion is not the enemy of reason but its necessary foundation.
-His research on patients with prefrontal damage who retained full intellectual capacity but lost the ability to feel showed they couldn't make even simple decisions—proving that rationality without embodied emotion is functionally impaired.
+Portuguese-American neuroscientist whose work on patients with brain injuries gave empirical weight to what phenomenologists had argued philosophically: that emotion is not the enemy of reason but its necessary foundation.
+His patients with ventromedial prefrontal damage kept their intelligence intact and tested normally on reasoning and even moral-judgment tasks, but the emotional response that had accompanied their choices was gone, and they could no longer decide anything, down to which restaurant to eat at.
+Reason stripped of feeling did not get purer.
+It stopped working.
 Head of the Brain and Creativity Institute at USC.

 Key Ideas